oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 # Learn More

-I hope you enjoyed this post, and get a better understanding of Reactor Schedulers and on how to encapsulate blocking code the right way, to avoid freezing the event loop in your reactive java application.
+I hope you enjoyed this post, and get a better understanding of Reactor Schedulers and on how to encapsulate blocking code the right way, to avoid freezing up the event loop in your Reactive Java application.
 There are important Reactor topics that could not be covered in this post, like error handling, work-stealing and `StepVerifier`.
 To continue learning, check out the links below:

 - [Avoiding Reactor Meltdown](https://www.youtube.com/watch?v=xCu73WVg8Ps)
 - [Secure Reactive Microservices with Spring Cloud Gateway](https://developer.okta.com/blog/2019/08/28/reactive-microservices-spring-cloud-gateway)